Authored by the expert who managed and guided the team behind the South Korea Property Pack

 Can I buy property in South Korea without a residence permit?

-Buying a home in South Korea does not automatically grant you a visa or residency rights, as immigration status is governed by separate rules from property ownership.
+Buying a home in South Korea does not automatically grant you a visa or residency rights, as property ownership and immigration status are handled by completely separate government systems, though South Korea does have a limited investment immigration program tied to specific government-designated projects (not ordinary housing).

 Can US citizens own land in South Korea?